Nauja/kanjidb/README.md

 ## Running samples

-In `test.data` directory you will find many sample configuration files that you can run with `kanjidb builder`.
+In the `test.data` directory you will find many sample configuration files that you can run with `kanjidb builder`.
 For example, you can run `sample_helloworld.yml` with following command:

 ```python